bitbloxhub/MineShaders/README.md

 # MakeUp - Ultra Fast
 High performance Minecraft shader (Java).

-## Version: 8.6g (Optifine): Darkness

-### This branch (main/develop) only works in Optifine.
-For the version compatible with Iris, see the legacy branch

 ## Main features
 * Optional shadows
 * Optional volumetric clouds